 Use Monthly Payments to Your Advantage

 Traditional auto-buying wisdom says to focus on a total price first rather than a monthly payment because a monthly payment can become problematic if the dealer learns your budget.

 For example, if you want to keep your new car payment to $400 per month, the dealer might easily get your payments within your budget.
 But to do so, they may have to spread out the payments over a long term, such as 72 or 84 months.
 The result is that the car will be a lot more expensive in the end.

-In the example we’ve given, a car payment of $400 per month for 5 years (60 months) equates to $24,000.
-But the same $400 per month spread out over 6 years (72 months) is $28,800, while it’s $33,600 over 7 years (84 months).
-If you solely focus on payment, these might all seem like the same $400 per month, but if you focus on the total price, you’ll see that there are major differences between these figures.
+In the example we’ve given, a car payment of $400 per month for five years (60 months) equates to $24,000.
+But the same $400 per month spread out over six years (72 months) is $28,800, while it’s $33,600 over seven years (84 months).
+If you solely focus on payment, these might all seem like the same $400 per month, but if you focus on the sum of all those payments, you’ll see that there are significant differences between these figures.

-While it’s possible for the dealer to increase the term to make a car’s monthly payment fit into your budget, there’s no way to do that with the total price.
-Since the total price is final, there aren’t any tricks to make it seem lower than it really is.
+At the dealership, just remember that the dealer can increase the loan term to make a car’s monthly payment fit into your budget.
+But there’s no way to do that with the total price.
+Since the total price is final, there aren’t any tricks to make it seem lower than its actual cost.

 So remember, do your homework first.
 Determine the total price you can afford by plugging in your parameters to determine a monthly payment that you can afford using the payment terms you want at a pre-determined interest rate you want to shop for at the dealership.

 That way, you’ll pay exactly what you want to spend, or less.
 And you’ll be in charge, not the dealer.

 Related Car Financing Articles